 Leaves, flowers, and stems are easily damaged in transit, but they’re also relatively easy to protect.
 Use packing paper or a cut-up paper grocery bag and cover the pot in a stiff cone.
 The cone helps shield the plant from collisions and reduces the risk of damage to new growth.
 Once you’re done driving, you can remove the paper and tend your plants as normal.

 Here are some places to visit in Maryland:

 - The Walters Art Museum

 - Old Town Annapolis and William Paca House

 If you’re moving across town, your plants can survive the trip easily.
 But if you’re moving out of state, you’ll need to give them a bit of care on the journey.
 When you stop during the day, make sure the car stays at a comfortable temperature.
 This means you’ll want to crack the windows if you’re parked in the sun on a warm day and keep them sealed up during the winter.
 If you’re staying at a hotel overnight, make sure the temperature inside the car will stay consistent.
 If not, bring the plants inside with you.

 Move the Plants You Can

-It’s easy to protect your belongings on a moving truck, but plant’s aren’t as easy.
+It’s easy to protect your belongings on a moving truck, but plants aren’t as easy.
 You’ll want to move as many of them as you can yourself.
-Place them in the backseat of your car, buckle them in, or put them on the floor to reduce the likelihood of tipping in transit.
-If you have large potted trees or plants you can’t move on your own, speak to your moving company.
+Please place them in the backseat of your car, buckle them in, or put them on the floor to reduce the likelihood of tipping in transit.
+If you have large potted trees or plants, you can’t move on your own; speak to your moving company.
 They may be able to help you move those larger pots.
 If you can’t take larger houseplants with you, consider taking a cutting.
 Once you’re at your new home, you can nurture the cutting into an entirely new plant.